 In November 2019, the Company entered into a loan and security agreement with Silicon Valley Bank ("SVB") pursuant to which SVB agreed to lend to the Company up to \$15.0 million in a series of term loans (the "2019 SVB Loan").
 Contemporaneously, the Company borrowed \$2.5 million in the first of three draw-downs available under the 2019 SVB Loan.
 In March 2020, the Company borrowed an additional \$7.5 million as a second draw.
 The 2019 SVB Loan was to mature on September 1, 2023 and bore interest at an annual rate equal to the greater of (i) 0.65% above the prime rate or (ii) 5.90%.
 Payment on the 2019 SVB Loan was for interest only through September 30, 2021.
 In addition, a final payment equal to the original principal amount of each advance multiplied by 5.50% was to be due on the maturity date.
-In connection with the 2019 SVB Loan, SVB entered into the SVB Warrant agreement with the Company to purchase shares of Series B convertible preferred stock at an exercise price of \$2.3228 per share (see section titled "SVB Warrant" below).
+In connection with the 2019 SVB Loan, SVB entered into a warrant to purchase a number of shares of convertible preferred stock (the "SVB Warrant").
+The SVB Warrant was automatically adjusted to become a warrant to purchase an equivalent number of shares of common stock in connection with the IPO.
+In June 2021, after the IPO, SVB net exercised the SVB Warrant into 117,088 shares of common stock of the Company.

 On September 30, 2021, the Company refinanced its 2019 SVB Loan.
 In connection with the refinancing, the Company entered into an Amended and Restated Loan and Security Agreement (the "2021 SVB Loan," together with the 2022 SVB Loan Amendment (defined below), the "SVB Loan") with SVB.
 The 2021 SVB Loan provided for term loans in an aggregate principal amount of up to \$35.5 million to be delivered in three tranches.
 The tranches consisted of: (i) a term loan advance to the Company in an aggregate principal amount of \$10.5 million on the loan closing date (the "First Tranche"); (ii) an additional term loan advance available to the Company through September 30, 2022 in an aggregate principal amount of \$15.0 million (the "Second Tranche"); and (iii) subject to SVB's approval, a right of the Company to request that SVB make an additional term loan advance in an aggregate principal amount of \$10.0 million.
 The proceeds from the First Tranche were used to repay in full the existing indebtedness under the 2019 SVB Loan.
 The SVB Loan matures on September 1, 2026 and bears interest at an annual rate equal to the greater of (i) 0.75% plus the prime rate as reported in The Wall Street Journal and (ii) 4.00%.
-As of December 31, 2022, the SVB Loan bears interest at an annual rate of 8.25%.
+As of December 31, 2023, the SVB Loan bears interest at an annual rate of 9.25%.
 The SVB Loan has an initial interest-only period of 36 months.
 In addition, a final payment (the "Final Payment Fee") equal to the original principal amount of each advance multiplied by 4.00% will be due on the maturity date.
 The Final Payment Fee is recorded in other noncurrent liabilities on the balance sheet.
-As of December 31, 2022, the SVB Loan is recorded as noncurrent.